Tesora/fuel-plugin-tesora-dbaas/docs/guide/tesora-dbaas-guide.rst

    You will also need to accept the `Tesora, Inc. Terms of Use` by entering `I AGREE` in the terms of use field.

    .. image:: figures/enable-plugin.png
       :width: 75%

 #.
 Now you can deploy nodes for Tesora DBaaS Platform.
 The plugin is designed to install the Tesora DBaaS Platform into a separate node.

    .. image:: figures/add-node.png
       :width: 75%

 #.
 Deploy your fuel environment containing the Tesora DBaaS Platform.
 Once provisioned launch Horizon.
 You should see additional screens in Horizon for Tesora Databases

    .. image:: figures/horizon-tesora.png
       :width: 75%

 User Guide
 ==========

-Tesora DBaaS Platform requires the user to download and install a `datastore guest iamge` prior to launching any databases.
+Tesora DBaaS Platform requires the user to download and install a `datastore guest image` prior to launching any databases.
 Tesora provides guest images for different types and versions of databases - see the full list <http://www.tesora.com/openstack-trove-certified-databases/>_.

 How to Install a datastore guest image